 This year’s selection is Enrique’s Journey, by Sonia Nazario.
-Ms. Nazario will visit campus for a lecture in fall semester on October 2, 2014, 11:00 AM and 7:00 PM in the Church of the Brethren.
+Ms. Nazario will visit campus for a lecture in fall semester on October 2, 2014, 11:00 AM in Morgan Auditorium and 7:00 PM in the Church of the Brethren.
 The event is free.

 Based on the Los Angeles Times newspaper series that won two Pulitzer Prizes, this astonishing story puts a human face on the ongoing debate about immigration reform in the United States.
 Now a beloved classic, this page-turner about the power of family is a popular text in classrooms and a touchstone for communities across the country to engage in meaningful discussions about this essential American subject.